jipress/espresso/docs/README.md

 > Plugin implementation

-Each of the direct implementations for the _IPlugin_ interface implements the _find(String identifier)_ function, which marks a clear point of separation why sub-interfaces diverge.
+Each of the direct implementations for the _IPlugin_ interface implements the _find(String identifier)_ function, which serves as a good place where interface implementations begin to differentiate themselves.

 For example, the _IRouterHandlePlugin_ will only now deal with the type _IRouterHandle_ moving forward

 ```bash
 public interface IRouterHandlePlugin extends IRouterHandle, IPlugin<IRouterHandle> {